Knowledge base

 Preamble

-• Except for some free offers, an email address at Infomaniak is always created within an Email Service, and this Email Service revolves around a custom domain name that must exist and be configured for the email to work.
+• Except for certain free offers, an email address at Infomaniak is always created within an Email Service, and this Email Service revolves around a custom domain name that must exist and be configured for the email to work.

 • Example: you want the address jean.dupont@domain.xyz then you need:

-1. Own the domain namedomain.xyz”.
+1. To own the domain namedomain.xyz”.

-2. Obtain an Email Servicedomain.xyz”.
+2. To obtain an Email Servicedomain.xyz”.

-3. Create the email addressjean.dupont”.
+3. To create the email addressjean.dupont”.

 • If the corresponding domain name is already registered with an external registrar, you may need to enter the correct MX record in the DNS zone.